 How It Works

 All chats are one-on-one, 30 minutes sessions, conducted online via video conferencing software.
-Chats with any of our deaf ASL experts will be voice off.
+Chats with any of our deaf experts will be voice off.
 However, there is a text message feature within the video conferencing software if needed.